-Interdisciplinary Study of School Mathematics 0.5 unit An examination of research on the learning of mathematics in the context of other subject areas, or other fields of applications.
+Interdisciplinary Study of School Mathematics An examination of research on the learning of mathematics in the context of other subject areas, or other fields of applications.
 This course provides an opportunity to study mathematical experiences that offer meaningful and authentic connections to various topics of educational interest.